ciotlosm/lovelace-thermostat-dark-card/thermostat-card/README.md

 ## TODO
 There are many things still missing, but I'll add below those that I know of
 - [ ] Allow canceling of schedules for thermostats like Ecobee
-- [ ] Allow settings Away mode
-- [ ] Allow changing of Opration mode
+- [ ] Allow changing of Operation mode
 - [ ] Add support for multiple entities for different functions (zwave thermostats hot/cold, tado away mode, etc)
 - [ ] Title scaling